Skip to main content

 Why is CBCS important?

 Every year in North Carolina, approximately 5,500 women continue to be diagnosed with invasive breast cancer.
 While breast cancer as a whole is more treatable than ever, not every type of breast cancer is, and not everyone enjoys the same rates of successful outcomes.
-Nationwide and at home, Black women have worse outcomes than women identifying with other races.
-And Black women under the age of 50 are burdened extra by triple negative breast cancer.
+For example, with the continued trend of rural hospital closures, we know that some people face many challenges just getting the care they need.

 If you hear from CBCS, know that you’ve been specially selected to represent North Carolinians like you in this vital research.
 By sharing a few hours of your time with us, you’ll be a representative on the world’s stage.
 North Carolina has a special mix of people and places that make breast cancer research conducted here improve treatment and other research across the United States and beyond.